pikvm/pikvm/README.md

   The managed server and its BIOS can be accessed using a regular VNC client which supports JPEG compression.
 * **IPMI BMC**
   Use `ipmitool`, `ipmiutil` or any thing in your network infrastructure that supports IPMI to monitor and manage the server's power.
+* **Wake-on-LAN**
+  Pi-KVM can be configured to power up a managed server using WoL.
+This will be available in the Web menu.
 * **Extensible authorization methods**
   Multiple Pi-KVMs can be configured to use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
 You can also use PAM and its rich authorization mechanisms to integrate Pi-KVM into your existing auth infrastructure.
 * **Macro scripts**